 Philippines Divemaster Highlights

-Advanced Open Water to Dive Master Qualification in 10 weeks.
+Open Water or Advanced Open Water to Dive Master Qualification in 8 weeks

 Shark Divemaster Malapascua Philippines Photos